menacit/practical_cryptography_course/resources/labs/pwd_hash/README.md

 changes and monitor execution status (logs, error codes, etc.) of code/configuration, students can execute the "docker compose up --build" command, review output and press Ctrl+C to stop the containers/exit.

-### Monitoring network traffic
-In order to aid the process of debugging or producing demonstrations of implement changes, network traffic between the client and bridge can be sniffed/intercepted.
-Docker Compose creates a dedicated network bridge called "lab-pwd\_hash".
-Traffic on the bridge can be displayed using CLI tools or recorded for analysis in a GUI program such as [Wireshark](https://www.wireshark.org/).

 ### Links